 It might seem counter-intuitive to keep your tent ventilated during when winter camping.
 There's a good, scientific reason behind it though!
 During cold weather, the heat from your body and breath can cause condensation to build up at night and dampen the inside of your tent.

-A good way to keep warm is to ensure your tent is well-ventilated to reduce dampness and keep the inside of your tent dry.
+A good way to keep warm is to ensure your tent is well-ventilated to reduce dampness, prevent condensation, and keep the inside of your tent dry.
 It's also important that you try not to sweat from getting too hot inside your tent as this will make you chillier.

 5. Choose a Protected Spot